Working with WebAssembly and WASI 0.2 components 2026-05-28

 }

-It's worth noting that if the code did more complex things like open files or require randomness (for instance to initialise a HashMap), it would require more imports.
+As we can see, even a very basic Rust program requires a bunch of different WASI interfaces to be provided.
+If the code did more complex things like open files or require randomness (for instance to initialise a HashMap), it would require more imports.

-wasmtime makes these WASI imports available by default, but we would have to make sure to provide them if we wanted to run this code in the browser.
+Wasmtime makes these WASI imports available by default, but we would have to make sure to provide them if we wanted to run this code in the browser.
 Let's see what that looks like.

 Hello World in the browser